courthub74/NBA-Oracle/README.md

 #### What I Learned
 - Widget creation
-- Making graphics appear at the push of a button
+- Making graphics appear at the selection of drop down menu
 - API integration
 - Parsing and Routing JSON data
 - How to gather desired outcome from limited data